Madhusudhan-10/Frontend-Fundamentals-js/README.md

 - Structuring a frontend project using modern tooling
 - Translating requirements into working UI behavior

+## My Contributions

+- Wrote and organized JavaScript logic for handling user interactions
+- Implemented DOM manipulation for dynamic UI updates
+- Structured the project files for clarity and maintainability
+- Configured the project setup using Vite and npm
+- Debugged and tested UI behavior during development

 ## Note
 This repository is intended for learning and practice purposes.
 It focuses on building foundational frontend understanding rather than a production-ready application.